 No one really knows how Mithraism started.
 It seems to have been a mix of Greek and Persian myths.
 It was also complex with followers of the cult having access to different levels through initiation ceremonies.

 There was also a Roman Festival called Sol Invictus to worship the Sun god 'Sol'.
 There was a connection between Mithraism and Sol Invictus.

 The Roman Emperor dedicated a temple to Sol on December 25th 274.
 In a Philocalian calendar of 354, there's a festival of 'Natalis Invicti' (the birth of Invictus) on the 25th December.

 Over time people then said that Christmas had been 'moved' to the 25th December to 'take over' this 'pagan' date.

-There's no evidence that Mithras had a 'birthday' until the 4th century (at least 200 years after Christmas had been celebrated on December 25th) or any evidence that the 'birth of Mithras' was celebrated on December 25th!
+There's no evidence that Mithras had a 'birthday' until the 4th century (at least 200 years after the birth of Jesus had been celebrated on December 25th).
+There's also no evidence that the 'birth of Mithras' was celebrated on December 25th!

 December 25th was the 'Birthday' of Tammuz

 This 'theory' comes from a pamphlet called 'The Two Babylons - Romanism and its Origins' published in 1853 by a Scottish minister called Alexander Hislop.

 Hislop was a fanatical anti-Catholic (and conspiracy theorist) who wanted to prove that the Catholic Church was really a new version of an ancient Babylonian religion.
 In his writings (and especially that pamphlet) he tried to pull together his theories with 'new' archeology of the day.
 He made several claims about the origin of the Catholic church and its 'connection' to Babylonian religions and this included lots of things to do with Christmas and Easter.